SprocketCreations/team-profile-generator/README.md

 ## License

-This project is licensed under The MIT License
+This project is licensed under The MIT License.

 ## Tests

-Install the dev dependencies and run `npm test`.
+Run `npm test`.

 ## Questions